dataminer-site/dataminer-site.github.io/docs/dev/internal_errors.md

 title: Internal Errors
 ---

-Internal errors signal an assertion failure within DuckDB.
+Internal errors signal an assertion failure within DataMiner.
 They usually occur due to unexpected conditions or errors in the program's logic.

 After encountering an internal error, DataMiner enters safe mode where any further operations will result in the following error message: